 Given that most of these companies are startups, old world corporate experience is less relevant than being able to help a company reinvent their industry.
 In fact, a significant number of people within The Portfolio Collective community are currently NEDs, proving that it’s a viable professional avenue open to independent talent with diverse backgrounds and levels of experience.

+In our Fireside Chat: The Future as an NED, we tried to gather questions from around the community.
 Here’s everything you need to know about being a non-executive director.

 What does it really mean to be an NED?

 In addition to the governance basics, NED roles are created to provide insight and expertise – a concept most focused experts are already well-versed in.
 Essentially, you sit on a board that ensures independent oversight and constructive challenge to a business, helping to shape the organisation through your unique perspective and experiences.
-You use your expertise to mentor the organisation through decisions around strategy, fundraising, business model, talent, and growth.
+You use your expertise to mentor the organisation through decisions around strategy, fundraising, business model, talent and growth.
 Basically, you advise; you don’t get involved in the day-to-day operations.

 Most of the time, you get paid pretty well to do this (you can learn more about NED pay structures in our other article here) with a mix of cash and stock options.
 The time commitment is light – typically a few days a month – which means you can fit NED work around other portfolio activities.
 With more and more start-ups breaking onto the scene, it means there has never been a better time to think about landing board roles.